FelixYu2021202/ts-tutorial/README.md

 ###### Tip:

-1. the codes with jsdoc are suggested to be copied to real ts files in order to view them
+1. the codes with jsdoc are suggested to be copied or downloaded to real ts files in order to view them. (download link: yufeixian.github.io/ts-tutorial)